Signs Your Child May Need Counseling

 What Behavioral Red Flags Suggest Your Child Needs Professional Support?

-• Emotional dysregulation: Frequent meltdowns beyond typical developmental stages (per Yale Child Study Center benchmarks)
+• Emotional dysregulation: Frequent, intense meltdowns beyond typical developmental expectations (see benchmarks from the Yale Child Study Center).

 Why Does Emotional Distress Manifest Differently Across Developmental Stages?